11th Bomb Squadron: China Air Task Force

 On 2 June 1942, six B-25s left Allahabad on a secret mission of 15 days' duration.
 Each aircraft carried one extra crewman to act as relief during the expected two weeks' activity.
 This was to be the first tactical mission of the 11th Bombardment Squadron as a B-25 squadron.
 That night saw them at Dinjan, India, in the Assam Valley and the western end of the ferry route across the Hump into Southern China.
 At 0600 hours the next morning the flights took off for Kunming, China, detouring by way of Lashio, Burma.
 By 10 June, eight B-25s had reached their base at Kunming.
 The 11th Bombardment Squadron was the first United States air combat unit in China.
 Until their arrival, only the American Volunteer Group (AVG) was flying combat missions.

-Operating under the provisional China Air Task Force (CATF) at Kumming, the first combat mission in China was on 1 July 1942, against shipping in the Hankow area, with AVG fighters flying escort.
+Operating under the provisional China Air Task Force (CATF) at Kunming, the first combat mission in China was on 1 July 1942, against shipping in the Hankow area, with AVG fighters flying escort.
 No opposition of any kind was found.
 The next day, three B-25s made a return trip to Hankow, this time concentrating on the warehouse and docking facilities.

 On 15 September 1942 the 11th was transferred from the 7th Bombardment Group to the 341st Bombardment Group.
 The 341st Group usually functioned as if it were two groups, with its headquarters and three of its squadrons, the 22d, 490th and 491st Bombardment Squadrons operating under the Tenth Air Force in India and flying missions against the Japanese in Burma until January 1944; when the 341st was redeployed, the 490th was attached to the Tenth AF while the remainder of the Group joined the 11th in China.
 Throughout 1942–43, the 11th was attached to and received its operational orders from the CATF, which later became the Fourteenth Air Force.

 From several airfields in China the group engaged primarily in attacking enemy concentrations and storage areas and in conducting sea sweeps and attacks against inland shipping.
 They also bombed and strafed such targets as trains, harbors and railroads in French Indochina (now Vietnam) and the Canton-Hong Kong area of China.
 The 341st Bomb Group received a Distinguished Unit Citation for special success in applying 'Glip' bombing technique (modified from Skip / Glide) against enemy bridges in the Hanoi region of French Indochina.

 In July 1945, selected pilots, navigators and engineer-gunners were sent to Fenni, India for transition training in the Douglas A-26 Invader.
 After completing training, they flew their A-26s to China and were involved in a move from Yangkai to Laohwangping Airfield when the Pacific War ended before they could fly any combat missions.
 Three missions to drop leaflets announcing the war's end were performed before the squadron was ordered to India.